nim-lang/atlas/doc/atlas.md

 # Atlas Package Cloner

 Atlas is a simple package cloner tool.
-It manages an isolated project that contains projects and dependencies.
+It manages project dependencies in an isolated `deps/` directory.

 Atlas is compatible with Nimble in the sense that it supports the Nimble file format.